-- Won the creation of mandatory court supervised mediation before a bank is allowed to foreclose – the most comprehensive law protecting Hawai’i homeowners from foreclosure in the state’s history.
+- Won the creation of mandatory court-supervised mediation before a bank is allowed to foreclose – the most comprehensive law protecting Hawai’i homeowners from foreclosure in the state’s history.
+(What year?)

-- Won an agreement with Bank of America to do face to face loan modification meetings in Hawaii.
-2011
+- Won an agreement with Bank of America for enforcement of face-to-face loan modification meetings in Hawaii.
+(2011)

-- Worked with leaders at Kuhio Park Terrace to shape the Request for Proposal (RFP) for its redevelopment, convincing the Hawaii Public Housing Authority (HPHA) to include criteria guaranteeing 1 for 1 unit replacement to preserve all affordable units.
-2009
+- Collaborated with leaders at Kuhio Park Terrace to complete the Request for Proposal (“RFP”) for its redevelopment, convincing the Hawaii Public Housing Authority (“HPHA”) to include criteria guaranteeing 1 to 1 unit replacement to preserve all affordable units.
+(2009)

-- Won an agreement between the State of Hawaii, Carmel Partners & Kukui Gardens Corporation, securing $82 million to ensure the long-term affordability of 800+ units at Kukui Gardens.
+- Won an agreement between the State of Hawaii, Carmel Partners & Kukui Gardens Corporation, securing eighty-two million dollars to ensure the long-term affordability of 800 plus units at Kukui Gardens.
 Also acquired funds for Kukui Gardens from the 2009 Stimulus Package after some of the original funding was lost in the economic downturn.
-2006-2009
+(2006-2009)

-- Created a residents’ organization in the City’s affordable housing complexes, working with residents to preserve the affordability of the 2300+ units in perpetuity while creating legal avenues for residents to have a say in any transfers of ownership.
-2008-2009
+- Created a residents’ organization in the City’s affordable housing complexes, working with residents to preserve the affordability of the 2300 plus units in perpetuity while creating legal avenues for residents to have a say in any transfers of ownership.
+(2008-2009)

 - Increased the percentage of the conveyance tax going in to the State Housing Trust Fund from 30% to 50% in 2006.
 Assisted in further increasing it to 65% in 2007.

-- Joined Partners in Care to increase the overall Homeless Service budget in the State of Hawaii by $10 million in 2006 and 2007.
+- Joined Partners in Care to increase the overall Homeless Service budget in the State of Hawaii by $10 million.
+(2006 and 2007)

-- Changed the zoning restrictions on Ohana Units to allow larger spaces to be converted into housing for relatives in 2006.
+- Changed the zoning restrictions on Ohana Units to allow larger spaces to be converted into housing for relatives.
+(2006)

-- Crafted a resident hiring plan in 1999 to enforce HUD Section 3 for work in connection to the Kalihi Valley Homes renovation.
+- Crafted a resident hiring plan to enforce HUD Section 3 for work in connection to the Kalihi Valley Homes renovation.
+(1999)